top of page

 e) If the child’s story is shortlisted, the parent/carer will be contacted for additional details.

-f) The personal data provided will be used for the purposes of administering the Award as outlined in the Privacy Notice (please see below).
+f) The personal data provided will be used for the purposes of administering the award as outlined in the Privacy Notice (please see below).

 g) Complete the entry form online at www.maidstonelitfest.org and upload the file.